-Proceedings for the withdrawal of refugee status or subsidiary protection are opened ex officio.347 The rules of the general asylum procedure shall be applied during the withdrawal proceedings.348 The IAO shall interview the person holding international protection status and in 60 days decide if the conditions of refugee status or subsidiary protection are still applicable.
-If there is no ground of the revocation of status, the proceedings shall be terminated.
+Proceedings for the withdrawal of refugee status or subsidiary protection are opened ex officio.
+The rules of the general asylum procedure shall be applied during the withdrawal proceedings.
+The IAO shall interview the person holding international protection status and in 60 days decide if the conditions of refugee status or subsidiary protection are still applicable.
+If there is no ground of the revocation of the status, the proceedings shall be terminated.

-The resolution on the withdrawal of recognition of refugee status or subsidiary protection may be subject to judicial review.349 The petition for judicial review shall be submitted to the refugee authority within 8 days following the date of delivery of the decision.350 The petition for judicial review shall be decided by the court, within 60 days following receipt of the petition, in contentious proceedings.
-The court review shall provide for a full and ex nunc examination of both facts and points of law.351 The court may not overturn the decision of the IAO, but shall only abolish the decision it finds unlawful and, if necessary, shall order the refugee authority to reopen the case.
-The court's decision adopted in conclusion of the proceedings is final, and it may not be appealed.352
+The resolution on the withdrawal of recognition of refugee status or subsidiary protection may be subject to judicial review.
+The petition for judicial review shall be submitted to the refugee authority within 8 days following the date of delivery of the decision.
+The petition for judicial review shall be decided by the court, within 60 days following the receipt of the petition, in contentious proceedings.
+The court review shall provide for a full and ex nunc examination of both facts and points of law.
+The court may not overturn the decision of the IAO, but shall only abolish the decision it finds unlawful and, if necessary, shall order the refugee authority to reopen the case.
+The court's decision adopted in conclusion of the proceedings is final, and it may not be appealed.

-With regard to cessation for reasons of changed circumstances, the HHC has not observed cessation being applied to specific groups of beneficiaries of international protection.
-There are many cases where Afghan beneficiaries of subsidiary protection do not have their status renewed after 5 years because the IAO considers that return to Afghanistan would be safe.
-In these cases, the IAO systematically claims Kabul as an internal protection alternative for Afghans whose region of origin is struggling with instability, even though the deteriorating situation of the capital is reported by different sources.
+With regard to the review of protection status in the last years, the HHC experienced that there have been many cases where Afghan beneficiaries of subsidiary protection did not have their status renewed after 3 years (and before July 2016, 5 years) because the IAO has considered that return to Afghanistan would be safe.
+In these cases, the IAO has systematically claimed either the city of Kabul or the province of Balkh as an internal protection alternative for Afghans whose region of origin is struggling with instability, even though the deteriorating situation of both destinations reported by different sources and the lack of family links or sufficient means of subsistence.